Skip to Main Content

 The therapy benefited patients by improving the heart’s pumping ability.
 The cells appear to work by reducing inflammation, increasing microvascular flow, and strengthening heart muscle.
 Also, a strong signal was found in the reduction of cardiovascular death in patients treated with the MPCs, which were obtained from the bone marrow of healthy adult donors.

-Dr. Emerson C. Perin, MD, Ph.D., Medical Director at The Texas Heart Institute, was the study’s lead author.
-The Texas Heart Institute has spent two decades pioneering the development of cellular therapies for the heart and continues to lead the world in this breakthrough work.
+Dr. Emerson C. Perin, MD, Ph.D., Medical Director, was the study’s lead author.
+This group has spent two decades pioneering the development of cellular therapies for the heart and continues to lead the world in this breakthrough work.
 This seminal trial sets the stage for eventually adding cell therapy to the treatment arsenal for heart failure.

-A novel way to prevent and manage ventricular arrhythmias using injectable hydrogel electrodes is being developed by an interdisciplinary team of researchers at The Texas Heart Institute and the University of Texas-Austin under a four-year, $2.37 million grant from the National Institutes of Health’s National Heart, Lung, and Blood Institute.
+A novel way to prevent and manage ventricular arrhythmias using injectable hydrogel electrodes is being developed by an interdisciplinary team of researchers at Baylor St. Luke's and the University of Texas-Austin under a four-year, $2.37 million grant from the National Institutes of Health’s National Heart, Lung, and Blood Institute.

 Using a myocardial infarction porcine model, the team will evaluate the use of hydrogel to restore conduction across scarred or diseased heart tissue to reduce ventricular arrhythmias and implantable cardioverter defibrillator shocks.
 Such confirmation of increased activation compared to standard-of-care single-point pacing could validate the efficacy of this innovative approach to eliminate the conduction delay in scarred myocardium, which leads to lethal ventricular arrhythmias.